TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 Singleton
 -------------------------------------------------

-This design pattern makes sure, that only one insatance of a class can exist *at a time*.
+This design pattern makes sure, that only one instance of a class can exist *at a time*.
 In TYPO3 you can mark a class as singleton by letting it implement the interface :class:`t3lib_Singleton`.
 An example: our luxury liners